 What is the most important information I should know about Imfinzi?

-Imfinzi is a medicine that may treat a type of cancer in the bladder and urinary tract or certain types of lung cancer by working with your immune system.
+Imfinzi is a medicine that may treat certain cancers by working with your immune system.

 Imfinzi can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
-These problems can sometimes become serious or life-threatening and can lead to death.
+These problems can sometimes become severe or life-threatening and can lead to death.
 You can have more than one of these problems at the same time.
 These problems may happen anytime during treatment or even after your treatment has ended.

 Call or see your healthcare provider right away if you develop any new or worsening signs or symptoms, including: